neurolibre/docs.neurolibre.org/source/SUBMIT.rst

 **💽 Data**
 ----

 NeuroLibre offers generous data storage and caching to supercharge your preprint.
-If your executable content consumes input data, please read this section carefully.
+If your executable content consumes input data, you need to read this section carefully.
+Indeed, we don't allow data download other than through our method.

 To download data, NeuroLibre looks for a `repo2data <https://github.com/SIMEXP/Repo2Data>`_ configuration file: ``data_requirement.json``.
 This file must point to a **publicly available dataset**, so it can be available during preprint runtime.

 .. seealso:: **Repo2data** can download data from several resources including OSF, datalad, zenodo or aws.
 For details, please visit `the documentation <https://github.com/SIMEXP/Repo2Data>`_.